+I discovered Czechoslovak matchbox labels years ago while researching a project and was immediately drawn to their striking artwork, and how they communicated so effectively on such a small canvas.
 At roughly 4 × 5 cm and constrained by letterpress and lithographic printing, artists relied on limited colour palettes and simplified shapes to illustrate these labels to great effect.
+These examples of mid-century graphic design demonstrate that visual communications can be simple, playful and absolutely charming.

 Matchbox labels had existed for decades, but their use expanded dramatically after WWII, particularly across socialist countries such as Czechoslovakia, Poland, the USSR and East Germany.
 Matches were a universal household necessity, so state-run factories produced millions of boxes annually, giving cheaply printed labels huge visibility and nationwide distribution for public messaging.

 They weren’t only earnest public information announcements.
 Many series acted as little adverts for restaurants, bars, tourism, or major sporting and cultural events.
-Communist governments of the time also used matchbox labels to influence the population and promote civic behaviour, workplace safety and health campaigns.
-The messages were mostly innocuous but some spread obvious political propaganda.
+Communist governments of the time also used these labels to influence the population and promote civic behaviour, workplace safety and health campaigns.
+The messages were mostly innocuous but some spread political propaganda.

 By the 1990s, illustrated labels had largely disappeared.
 Cheap disposable lighters overtook matches, state industries collapsed or were privatised, and illustrated packaging no longer made economic sense.
 These matchbox labels now survive as miniature cultural time capsules, reflecting everyday life, design trends and public messaging from a very different time.